Related Post

 useSecureStorage | Set to true if you want to use PGP keys stored in B2B integration cockpit |

-2. PGPDecryption Module
+2. PGPDecryption module

 The PGPDecryption module functions as the subscriber of PGP messages.
 It is used for the following tasks: